 I wasn’t sure if electric bikes, or e-bikes for short, were kind of like motorcycles in that the motor propels you forward and you can put your feet up an basically cruise around.
 I was afraid of the bike taking off on me or not having control, but I quickly learned how the bikes worked and they were way less complicated and scary than I thought.

 But first, the biggest hangup I had about choosing an e-bike was that I thought I was taking the easy way out.
 As someone who likes to be active and was looking forward to a challenging cycling trip, I was a little hesitant to go with electric bikes because I wanted to make sure I’d get a good workout and not just leisurely pedal.
 I felt like e-bikes were cheating and I was a little resistant to the idea.
-After learning about how they worked, I realized we’d still get an amazing workout — and we did.
+After learning about how they worked, I realized we’d still get an amazing workout cycling in France — and we did.

 Here’s what you need to know about electric bikes.
 E-bikes work exactly like regular bikes in that you’re always in control, have to pedal to go forward, and have gears and brakes.
 If you stop pedaling, the bike will slow down and stop.